-8. Management of Sealed Documents .
-10 8.1 Assuming responsibility for engineering documents .
-10 8.2 Control of sealed documents .
-10 8.3 Use and control of sealed electronic documents8.3.1 Digital signature software solutions .10 .11 9.
-Professional Responsibility 9.1 What is professional responsibility? .
-11 .11 9.2 Assuming responsibility for work performed by others .
-12 9.3 Penalty for misuse of seal .
-12 9.4 Ownership and replacement of seal .
-12 10.
-Managing Disagreements on Whether a Document Should Be Sealed .
-12 Арр endix Appendix 1-Definitions Appendix 2-Extracts from Regulation 941, Professional Engineers Act
+8.3 Use and control of sealed electronic documents 15

+8.3.1 Digital Signature Software Solutions 16

+9. Professional Responsibility 17

+9.1 What is Professional Responsibility?
+17

+9.2 Assuming responsibility for work performed by others 17

+9.3 Penalty for misuse of seal 17

+9.3 Ownership and replacement of seal 18

+10 Managing Disagreements on Whether a Document should be Sealed 18

+APPENDIX

+Appendix 1 - Definitions 19

+20